 The first week was the hardest, I experienced legitimate oat milk withdrawal (no exaggeration) and regular milk was not sweet enough for me (because the glycemic index of my oat milk lattes were that of coca cola), so I had to add raw honey for a bit.

 The second week was also difficult, but by the third week my head felt clearer than it had in years, even despite now being left with these ovarian cysts and possibly the return of my endo.

-Now it has been almost 4 months since I cut out oat milk entirely.
-I recently visited my neurologist and he said my brain is the clearest he had seen in years.
-I also had an MRI a few weeks ago.
-While I still have the endometriomas that I will be addressing, the polycystic appearance is GONE.
+When I wrote this piece, it was almost 4 months since cutting out oat milk entirely.
+At that point, my neurologist and he said my brain is the clearest he had seen in years.
+I also had an MRI in August of 2022, where I still had the endometrioma the size of a lime.
+4 months after the lifestyle shift, the polycystic appearance was GONE.
+Approximately 8 months after the lifestyle changes, the endometrioma and fibroid completely disappeared, which is truly an unheard of situation.
+I also had a physical with a new internist (my first one in 7 years), where I had a perfect CBC and lipid panel for the first time in 15 years.
 My overall health and wellness including my daily focus has improved tremendously.
 I am the most productive I have ever been and manage stress very well.
 I am still on my own journey, but incredibly proud of my progress, that I feel obligated to share it with you all.
 Do yourself a favor and remove oat milk from your life and go back. to. basics.!

-Please find my ‘dairy reintroduction guide‘ if you have gone years without dairy the way I did ad need help.
+Please find my ‘dairy reintroduction guide‘ if you have gone years without dairy the way I did and need help.
 You can go back!
 Share this with a friend and show you care!

 None of these are medical claims, I am not a doctor, but I strongly encourage you to do a deep dive of your own research, question everything and when you go back to basics, it might just amaze you what could happen.